gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 # Recurrent Neural Network Generator

 RnnGen is a generative natural language processing program using Word2Vec.
-Everything is built from scratch for learning purposes, using numpy for machine learning math.
+Everything is built from scratch for learning purposes, using numpy for machine learning math.</br>
+With RnnGen, you can use an already implemented or your own set of text, create word vector embeddings of it and</br>
+train your own word generator!

 ## Installation